Edwin Alderson: Ross rifle controversy

 The Canadian situation worsened at the Battle of Festubert in May 1915, when it failed to make any headway against the Germans despite suffering nearly 2,500 casualties.
 Another operation a month later, the Second Battle of Givenchy, cost 366 casualties for no appreciable gain.
 Despite this, Alderson was promoted to command the entire expeditionary force on the Western Front, now titled the Canadian Corps, when a second division of it arrived at the front late in 1915.
 However Sam Hughes increasingly opposed Alderson's position in Canadian political circles, taking particular offense at Alderson's refusal to accept promotions made by Hughes or Carson of untried Canadian officers, and instead promoting veteran British officers in their place, and Alderson's opposition to the continued use by the Canadian divisions of the Ross rifle.

 By early 1916 it had become clear to the troops using it that the mechanism of the Ross rifle was useless, and in some circumstances dangerous to soldiers using it in the conditions of the trenches, and its incompatibility with the British Lee–Enfield rifle meant that the Canadian troops were continually running out of ammunition.
 Hughes however had invested great political capital in the weapon and refused to countenance a switch to the .303 calibre Lee-Enfield.
-The matter reached a head when Alderson, newly knighted as a Knight Commander of the Order of the Bath, circulated a document listing ten deficiencies with the rifle and claiming 85% of Canadian soldiers no longer wished to use it.
+The matter reached a head when Alderson, newly knighted as a Knight Commander of the Order of the Bath (KCB), circulated a document listing ten deficiencies with the rifle and claiming 85% of Canadian soldiers no longer wished to use it.
 Hughes in response sent letters to 281 senior military figures backing the Ross, and attacking Alderson's character.
 Alderson responded by ordering all subordinate commanders to prepare reports on the efficiency of the Ross in the field.
 Carson, on its receipt, sent a copy of this order back to Hughes, along with a note from Turner stating that "action is being delayed too long as regards Alderson".